-They may admire Robbie for her pursuit of perfection in her roles and her professional ethics.
+They may admire Robbie's pursuit of perfection in her roles and professional ethics.
 However, they might also be critical of her choice to play morally ambiguous characters.

 Margot Robbie An Enneagram Type 8